fullon-labs/flon-core/docs/01_node/02_usage/01_node-configuration.md

 ---
-content_title: fonod Configuration
+content_title: funod Configuration
 ---

-The plugin-specific options can be configured using either CLI options or a configuration file, `config.ini`. fonod-specific options can only be configured from the command line.
-All CLI options and `config.ini` options can be found by running `fonod --help` as shown above.
+The plugin-specific options can be configured using either CLI options or a configuration file, `config.ini`. funod-specific options can only be configured from the command line.
+All CLI options and `config.ini` options can be found by running `funod --help` as shown above.

 Each `config.ini` option has a corresponding CLI option.
 However, not all CLI options are available in `config.ini`.
 For instance, most plugin-specific options that perform actions are not available in `config.ini`, such as `--delete-state-history` from `state_history_plugin`.